rpomponio/NVSN_AGE_immunocompromised/README.md

 ## Objectives

-- Describe the epidemiology of AGE cases in enrolled immunocompromised (IC) hosts
+- Describe the epidemiology of AGE cases in enrolled immunocompromised (IC) hosts.

 ## Requirements